mvrcx/SWP_Blitzer/README.md

 In order to run our code, please ensure that you have a [Python](https://www.python.org/downloads/) version greater or equal to `3.6.1`, a working installation of and [git][5] installed.

+### Dependencies

+Installing all necessary dependencies will guarantee a working enviroment throughout the setup.
+A p

 ### Setup

-:one: We start off by installing pip which is a package manager.
+:one: We start off by downloading pip which is a package manager.
 Open your terminal and run the following command:

   	curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py

+:two: To install pip, run the downloaded python script the following way

   	python3 get-pip.py

-:two: Install the dlib library (todo: explanation)
+:three: Install the dlib library (todo: explanation)

  	pip install dlib

-3️⃣ Install opencv (todo: explanation)
+:four: Install opencv (todo: explanation)

   	pip install opencv-python

-:four: Install the mathplotlib (todo: explanation)
+:five: Install the mathplotlib (todo: explanation)

 	pip install matplotlib

-:five: Clone this repository (or use SSH) and move it into the repo root.
+:six: Clone this repository (or use SSH) and move it into the repo root.

 	git clone https://github.com/mvrcx/SWP_Blitzer.git

+:seven: Install remaining dependencies using [Poetry](https://python-poetry.org) which is used for Python packaging and dependency management.
+Change the current directory to repo root and then run

+	poetry install

 ## Troubleshooting